It is very important for international students to stay in lawful immigration status

 Regulations for F-2 Dependents

 F-2 spouses are not allowed by immigration rules to pursue a full-time college course load or academic degree program.
-An F-2 dependent “may not engage in full-time study … The F-2 spouse and child may engage in study that is a vocational or recreational in nature” (8 U.S. Code of Federal Regulations).
-If an F-2 wishes to study at LSU on a full-time basis in an academic degree program, he/she must apply for a change of status to F-1 and be approved prior to enrollment.
+An F-2 dependent “may not engage in full-time study … The F-2 spouse and child may engage in study that is vocational or recreational in nature” (8 U.S. Code of Federal Regulations).
+If an F-2 dependent wishes to study at LSU on a full-time basis in an academic degree program, they must apply for a change of status to F-1 and be approved prior to enrollment.

 F-2 dependents are not allowed to work in the U.S. under any circumstances.